twobitpunk/twobit-stm/README.md

 ### Monitor GUI
   The monitor GUI app shares configuration with the client service.
 It may be run directly as `python stm_client_monitor.py` from the command line or a shortcut.

+### Notes
   My client machines are running Windows 10 and the server is a RasPi that is doing lots of other things too.
 The server can also be run on Windows if you want.

+  Neither the client nor the server are written to be bulletproof by any means.
+They are intended to help my kids - and maybe yours - spend less time in front of their computers.
+There are quite a few ways of fooling the client into thinking sessions are locked, the server isn't running and so on.
+Some I may fix - but so far, this is intended for home use in a not too hostile setting.

   That should be it!
 I have probably forgotten something - I will improve this along the way.
 Comments and suggestions are very welcome :-)